owid/etl/docs/data/faostat.md

 ### Harmonization of element code

 We have not identified issues with element codes like those in item codes.
-However, for consistency (and just in case similar issues occur in the future), we also converted element code into a string of 6 digits (e.g. 1234 -> '001234').
+However, for consistency (and just in case similar issues occur in the future), we also convert element codes into strings of 6 digits (e.g. 1234 -> '001234').